 Cirrhosis of the liver can be caused by many things, including other forms of Hepatitis and also drug and alcohol abuse.

 Cirrhosis is the late stages of fibrosis.
 Fibrosis basically refers to scar tissue in the liver.
+This scar tissue is harder and stiffer than normal liver tissue.

 In the case of Hep C induced liver fibrosis the damage is caused by the Hepatitis C virus destroying liver cells, the dead cells become scar tissue.
+The scar tissue ceases to function as a liver tissue and so the liver’s functions are impaired.
+The more scar tissue in the liver, the higher the fibrosis level.
+Once the liver becomes cirrhotic liver failure become more and more likely.

-Sometimes people contact me and tell me that they have Hepatitis C but that their doctor told them that the virus was “dormant” but in reality there is no such thing as “dormant” or “inactive” Hepatitis C, if you have Hepatitis C it is doing some level of damage to your liver every day.
+Sometimes people contact me and tell me that they have Hepatitis C but that their doctor told them that the virus was “dormant” but in reality, there is no such thing as “dormant” or “inactive” Hepatitis C, if you have Hepatitis C it is doing some level of damage to your liver every day.

 For some people this level of liver damage is low and the liver is able to heal and there is not much scar tissue formed.
 However, over time the scar tissue will increase.
-The scar tissue in the liver is like the scar tissue from a wound to a muscle, it is harder, less flexible, than the surrounding tissue.
-As the amount of scar tissue in the liver increases then liver becomes harder and less flexible.
+The scar tissue in the liver is like the scar tissue from a wound to a muscle, it is harder and less flexible, than the surrounding tissue.
+As the amount of scar tissue in the liver increases the liver becomes harder and less flexible.
 This is fibrosis.
 Fibrosis is rated from F0 to F4.
 At the bottom end F0 means no fibrosis (or so little as not to worry about it) and at the top end F4 means a person has cirrhosis.

 If you have cirrhosis it means that your liver is pretty much a big mass of scar tissue.
 With cirrhosis comes increased chance of liver cancer or liver failure and death.
 (I was border line F3/F4 when I started treatment).